-Daughter Kathryn "Kathy" Minerd was wed twice.
+Daughter Kathryn "Kathy" Minerd was wed thrice.
 Her first husband was Loren Repp ( ? - ? ).
-They had one known son, Tracey Repp.
-Later, after a divorce, Kathy married her second spouse, Steve Mertins.
-In 2013, the couple dwelled in Valley Center, KS.
+They had two sons, Daniel Repp and Tracey Repp.
+Later, after a divorce, Kathy married a second time to Harold Schuler, with the ceremony taking place in Oklahoma City.
+The Schulers produced a son, Donald Richard Schuler.
+Kathy's third spouse was Steve Mertins.
+In 2013, Kathy dwelled in Valley Center, KS.

 Repp comes from a long line of law enforcement officers.
 His uncle, Mike Minerd, was a member of the Wichita Police Department, and Repp's grandfather, Don Minerd, was a member of the Kansas Highway Patrol for 23 years.
 Repp's great-grandfather, Sylvester Minerd, was a police officer in Bloomington, Ind., and Repp's great-great-great grandfather, Melvin Minerd, was a police officer in Pittsburg, Kan